two students walking outside a building on campus

 Admission to Teacher Education

 All students pursuing a Professional Teacher Education Program and a Kansas teaching license must be formally admitted to the Professional Teacher Education Program.
 See the Department of Education or the teacher education advisor in the content area of interest for an application.
 Applications are reviewed three times a year.
-Deadlines for submission of all application materials are due by February 1, June 1, or October 1.
+Deadlines for submission of all application materials are February 1, June 1, or October 1.
 Upon review of application materials, the Undergraduate Admissions Committee will either recommend or deny admission to a Professional Teacher Education Program.
+Students may be admitted with a pending status until all admission requirements are met.
 Applicants will be notified in writing regarding their admissions status.
 Candidates not admitted must resubmit an application for subsequent admission reviews.

 Requirements